ankakulka/tech-scribe/content/posts/readability.md

 toc: true
 ---

 Legibility and readability can be easily confused.
 Let’s start with ‘legibility’, as the more important of the two.
-Legibility sipmly means that the text can be read.
+Legibility simply means that the text can be read.
 The contrast between the background and the font color is sufficient, the size is suitable, the letterforms can be easily distinguished.

 <!-- An example of a fancy font that is not so easy to read. -->